Open Source Intelligence

 • Automated Data Collection: Using tools and scripts to extract data from websites, forums, and social media platforms.

-• Web Crawlers: Deploying web crawlers to systematically browse the web and collect information from multiple pages and sites.
+• Web Crawlers: Using headless web crawlers to automatically browse the web and collect information from multiple websites.

 • Boolean Operators: Using Boolean operators (AND, OR, NOT) to refine search results and combine multiple search terms.